Flipped Classroom Pros and Cons

 Limits the direct feedback that teachers receive

-If you want to communicate better with videos on a flipped classroom, you can try Wondershare DemoCreator, an easy-to-use computer screen recording tool to capture your on screen activities with simple clicks.
+If you want to communicate better with videos in a flipped classroom, you can try Wondershare DemoCreator, an easy-to-use computer screen recording tool to capture you're on-screen activities with simple clicks.

-In a nut shell, these flipped learning pros and cons show that a hands-on approach to learning might be very impactful for some learners.
-This model aims on their success by assisting them take ownership of their own learning.
+In a nutshell, these flipped learning pros and cons show that a hands-on approach to learning might be very impactful for some learners.
+This model aims at their success by assisting them to take ownership of their own learning.
 To be successful, students must be engaged in the lectures being held, no matter what the topic or subject materials happen to be.
 Without proper engagement, no teaching model will be capable of correcting that situation.